Best Electronic drum pad review in 2020

 The problem with this piece is it has minimal on-board storage.
 I find it a bit outdated, too, and it does not allow for any additional samples.

 Yamaha is a big company.
-The brand alone should tell you the DTX sample pad is a great product, even if it has a few downsides.
+The brand alone should tell you the DTX sample pad is a great product, even if it has a few downsides like others.

 The DTX Multipad flies in the same league as the SPD-SX and the Alesis SamplePad Pro.